mjlee5982/mjlee5982.github.io/_posts/2025-05-30-rethinking-quantization-for-the-real-world.md

 ### 2.2 Long Tail Distribution (LTD)
 Long-tail distribution (LTD) describes a scenario where a small number of classes dominate the dataset (head classes), while the majority of classes have significantly fewer samples (tail classes) <d-cite key="kang2020decoupling"></d-cite>.
 Such distributions are ubiquitous in real-world datasets like iNaturalist (biodiversity data), ImageNet-LT, and Places-LT, where many categories are represented by very few examples.
-LTD poses substantial challenges for machine learning models, which tend to overfit on head classes while underperforming on tail classes due to insufficient exposure during training.
+LTD poses substantial challenges for machine learning models, which tend to overfit on head classes while underperforming on tail classes due to insufficient exposure during training <d-cite key="suhee2022long"></d-cite>.
 Consequently, the overall accuracy metric often masks severe performance degradation on rare classes, making standard evaluation metrics unreliable indicators of true model effectiveness.
 Addressing LTD requires strategies such as data re-sampling, class-balanced losses, and specialized evaluation protocols that better reflect performance across all classes, ensuring equitable attention to rare but potentially critical categories.

 <div class="row mt-3">
     {% include figure.html path="assets/img/2025-05-30-rethinking-quantization-for-the-real-world/fig2.jpg" class="img-fluid" %}